 Maximum Deflection: 6 mm or L/240.

-[For support points, use locations indicated on drawings.
-Point loads at all support points are [F: 12 kN] maximum.
-If additional support points are required, design and provide additional members that will safely resist new loads at no additional cost].
+For support points, use locations indicated on Contract Drawings.
+Point loads at all support points are F: 12 kN maximum.
+If additional support points are required, design and provide additional members that will safely resist new loads at no additional cost.

 Do not use existing building framing as part of lateral load resisting system.

-Design platforms to accommodate openings for piping, ducting, and electrical services as shown on the drawings.
+Design platforms to accommodate openings for piping, ducting, and electrical services as shown on the Contract Drawings.

-Design and provide other items such as aluminum grating, aluminum stairs, aluminum railing, bolts, welds, anchors, etc. in compliance with the requirements of this Section.
+Design and provide other items such as grating, stairs, railing, bolts, welds, anchors, etc. in compliance with the requirements of this Section.

 Field measure areas around equipment prior to fabrication.
-Design platforms and grating so that gaps around the perimeter of equipment do not exceed 75 mm clearance.]
+Design platforms and grating so that gaps around the perimeter of equipment do not exceed 75 mm clearance.

-Stairs

-Design stairs in accordance with Ontario Building Code and for the additional requirements specified.

-Fabricate stairs as detailed on the Contract Documents and install using stainless steel anchor bolts.

-Design the tread sections to limit deflection to 1/180th of the span under a concentrated load of 1.0 kN at the centre.

-For handrail requirements, refer to Section 05512 - Aluminum Handrails.

-Fabricate stairs with open grating treads of welded grating with slip-resistant, solid nosing.

 Lifting Hooks

 Design hooks to withstand loads imposed with a minimum safety factory of 3.